Adolphus8/Lecture_Resources/README.md

 ## URBASIS-EU WP1 Meeting:

-### Date:
-12-Feb-2021 (Fri)
+Date: 12-Feb-2021 (Fri)

 ### Description:
-In this talk, I gave a basic introduction to Bayesian Model Updating, advanced sampling techniques, and simple case-studies to demonstrate the implementations as well as to highlight the advantages and disadvantages between the different sampling techniques.
+In this talk, I gave a basic introduction to Bayesian Model Updating, followed by an introduction to the sampling techniques employed (i.e. Markov Chain Monte Carlo, Transitional Markov Chain Monte Carlo, and Sequential Monte Carlo samplers).
+For each of the sampling techniques, we present simple engineering case-studies to demonstrate its implementation.
+Finally, we end off the discussion with a summary of the key advantages and disadvantages between the different sampling techniques.
+Notes and MATLAB codes to these numerical examples presented in this talk are also available here.

+## Uncertainty Quantification Training Seminar:

+Date: 8-Dec-2021 (Wed)

+### Description:
+In this talk, I gave a basic introduction to the general concept of Model updating from which we proceed to discuss the topic on Bayesian Model Updating.
+This is then followed by an introduction to the sampling techniques employed (i.e. Markov Chain Monte Carlo, Transitional Markov Chain Monte Carlo, and Sequential Monte Carlo samplers).
+For each of the sampling techniques, we present simple engineering case-studies to demonstrate its implementation.
+Finally, we end off the discussion with a summary of the key advantages and disadvantages between the different sampling techniques.
 Notes and MATLAB codes to these numerical examples presented in this talk are also available here.